STFUjs/STFU/README.md

 10000001 signifies "8-bit" symbol, 0 to 7 iterations Inclusive.

-The minimum is 11, a 2-bit initiator that provides the structure of BITS:
+The minimum is 11, a 2-bit initiator that provides the structure of BITS in an 8-bit structure.:

 count of Bits in container Block count of Multiples of Blocks count of Multiples of Multiples a Composit of structures an extension of Multiples (Dimensions)

+A STFU Declaration and associated BITS is preferred over STFUx.

 <h1>STFU & STFUjs</h1>
 <h2>STFU <b>Standard Text Format - Universal</b></h2>